 Europe is the first region in the world to implement carbon constraints policies in such a comprehensive way.
 We support such a political move on the condition that the ETS Directive includes sufficient mechanisms to prevent carbon leakage until a critical mass of industry competing with European industry is exposed to a similar climate cost level.
 Reinforcing the international competitiveness of European industry is of paramount importance.
 To this end, establishing predictable framework conditions and promoting industrial investments should be the main focus of the EU ETS directive.
 Its unintended direct and indirect effects corresponds neither to industrial growth nor climate targets the EU has set itself and could lead to global emission growth.
 Compensation for both direct and indirect emissions should thus be integrated in ETS Directive and be based on actual industrial output and realistic benchmarks.
 This is essential at a time where Europe is witnessing a serious reduction in industrial production and truly needs growth.
-European demand for copper has the potential to increase considerably.
-The European Copper Institute's recently published roadmap shows how a broad range of copper-based product technologies have the potential to deliver 130 million tonnes of CO2 savings per year.
-By 2050, these could add up to an estimated 1,100 million tonnes, a 25% reduction in the EU's total CO2 emissions.
-It is therefore a paradox that Europe's import of copper-made products is increasing substantially from countries without carbon regulations.
+European demand for non-ferrous metals and ferro-alloys and silicon is expected to increase considerably due to both the substantial benefits with its properties, compared to other metals, as its climate benefits when used in cars, packaging, building and engineering.
+Based on all these climate advantages, it is therefore a paradox that Europe's import of non-ferrous metals is increasing substantially from countries without carbon regulations.